featherweight-design/component-library/README.md

 # Featherweight Design Component Library

-This is a component library built for and maintained by Featherweight Design in an effort to standardize and expedite the design and development process for our clients.
+A component library built for and maintained by Featherweight Design in an effort to standardize and expedite the design and development process for our clients.

 ## Installation

-Clone the repository
+Clone the repository:

 ```terminal
 git clone git@github.com:featherweight-design/component-library.git
 ```

-Enter the directory and install all dependencies
+Enter the directory and install all dependencies:

 ```terminal
 cd component library